pnp/sharing-is-caring/pnp-sic-contribution-guidance.md

 Personal and hands-on guidance is available to you for completing your very first OfficeDevPnP contribution.

-The Sharing-Is-Caring repository provides the opportunity to walk you through, from start to finish, your first OfficeDevPnP pull request and the contribution tutorial will even count as an official contribution, placing your name on the contributor list for that month!
+The Sharing-Is-Caring repository provides the opportunity to walk you through, from start to finish, your first OfficeDevPnP pull request and the tutorial contribution will even count as an official contribution, placing your name on the contributor list for that month!

 The following Sharing-Is-Caring first time contribution tutorials are available:

-### Monthly scheduled live, hands-on tutorial
+### Monthly hands-on tutorial
-Each month, a pre-scheduled, live hands-on session is available for first time OfficeDevPnP contributions.
+Each month, a pre-scheduled, live hands-on tutorial session will be available for first time OfficeDevPnP contributions.

 **The session will provide the following hands-on experience for each attendee:**
 * SharePoint development documentation updates using GitHub